SublimeIbanez/logfather/README.md

 - Easy to set up and use
 - Supports logging to both the terminal and log files
 - Customizable log message format
-- Configurable log levels (Info, Debug, Warning, Error, and Critical)
+- Configurable log levels (Info, Debug, Warning, Error, Critical, and Diagnostic)
 - Configurable level display including colors, highlights, and styles
 - Thread-safe